Rsantct/pAudio/doc/macOS pAudio startup.md

-# MacOS pAudio startup on session init
+# macOS pAudio startup on session init

 The install script will place the folowing files for your session init: